Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 Do standard home warranties cover mobile homes?

 Not automatically.
 Many traditional home warranty companies exclude mobile homes or require a mobile home addendum to their standard plan.
 Coverage depends entirely on the provider.
-Companies like American Home Shield, First American, Choice Home Warranty, Liberty Home Guard, and AFC Home Club explicitly offer coverage for mobile and manufactured homes.
+Companies like American Home Shield, First American, Choice Home Warranty, Liberty Home Guard, and AFC Home Club explicitly offer coverage for mobile and manufactured homes in 2026.
 Always confirm eligibility before purchasing.

 What is the difference between a mobile home and a manufactured home for warranty purposes?